-The Ten Commandments, sometimes referred to as the Decalogue, can be seen as a legislative body of rules.
+The Catholic Church abides and believes in the Ten Commandments, sometimes referred to as the Decalogue.
+This can be seen as a legislative body of rules.
 From the time when God issued them on Mount Sinai to Moses (Exodus 20:2-17) that is how some people practiced them.
 However, Jesus came to clarify how we fulfill those Commandments.

 When God delivered the Ten Commandments to Moses he said: